AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/setup.md

     ```plain
     REACT_APP_HOST_URI=http://localhost:4502
-    REACT_APP_GRAPHQL_ENDPOINT=/content/graphql/endpoint.gql
+    REACT_APP_GRAPHQL_ENDPOINT=/content/graphql/global/endpoint.json
     REACT_APP_AUTHORIZATION=admin:admin
     ```

     Ensure that `React_APP_HOST_URI` matches your local AEM instance.
-In this chapter we will connect the React App directly to the AEM **Author** environment and thus will need to authenticate.
+In this chapter we will connect the React App directly to the AEM **Author** environment. **Author** environments by default require authentication, so our app will connect as the `admin` user.
 This is a common practice during development, since it allows us to quickly make changes on the AEM environment and see them immediately reflected in the app.

     >[!NOTE]
     >